andaai/Welcome-page/README.md

 # Welcome-page
-Landing Page of the page describing the overview of the application
+Landing Page of the application describing the overview of what to expect.